Skip to main content

 Our primary investigative mission is to protect the financial infrastructure of the United States by investigating complex, often cyber-enabled financial crimes.
 Our primary investigative mission is to protect the financial infrastructure of the United States by investigating complex, often cyber-enabled financial crimes.

-POS Skimming Devices
+POS Terminal Skimming Devices

 USSS Stars

-POS skimming devices are typically overlays that cover either the entire top exterior of the POS terminal, or just the keypad and EMV reader slot.
+POS terminal skimming devices are typically overlays that cover either the entire top exterior of the POS terminal, or just the keypad and EMV reader slot.
 These skimming devices can be difficult to detect because criminals will design plastic overlay shells that look identical to the top of the POS terminal and fit securely on the terminal.
 These skimming devices can be designed to capture both the data on your magnetic stipe and your card’s EMV chip.
-POS overlay skimming devise will also capture all keypad entries, including your PIN, if a debit card is used.
-To limit your risk of becoming a POS skimming victim, consider taking the following steps:
+POS terminal overlay skimming devices will also capture all keypad entries, including your PIN, if a debit card is used.
+To limit your risk of becoming a POS terminal skimming victim, consider taking the following steps:

-• Inspect the exterior plastic edges of the POS terminal and keypad for obvious signs of tampering.
+Inspect the exterior plastic edges of the POS terminals and keypad for obvious signs of tampering.
 You can gently pull up on the corners of the terminal or the keypad’s privacy shroud.
 If any part of the terminal appears or feels loose, do not use this terminal and immediately bring it to the attention of the merchant.

-• Some merchants will use seals on the sides of the POS terminals instead of a debit card to avoid potentially compromising your PIN and giving criminals access to your checking account.
+Some merchants will use seals on the sides of the POS terminals instead of a debit card to avoid potentially compromising your PIN and giving criminals access to your checking account.

-• If possible, consider using a credit card at POS terminals instead of a debit card to avoid potentially compromising your PIN and giving criminals access to your checking account.
+If possible, consider using a credit card at POS terminals instead of a debit card to avoid potentially compromising your PIN and giving criminals access to your checking account.

 Additional Guidance

-Businesses Utilizing POS Terminals or ATMs: Immediately take the POS terminal or ATM out of service to prevent data compromise, make notification to your company’s corporate security or loss prevention department, contact your local law enforcement agency, who can retrieve the skimming device and appropriately handle the device as evidence.
+Businesses Utilizing POS Terminals or ATMs: Immediately take the POS terminal or ATM out of service to prevent data compromise, make notification to your company’s corporate security or loss prevention department, and/or contact your local law enforcement agency, who can retrieve the skimming device and appropriately handle the device as evidence.